aya-prover/aya-prover-docs/src/blog/bye-hott.md

 2. The impredicative `Prop` universe will be removed due to the complications it caused.
 3. The binding representation will be changed to locally nameless.
    By that we can make closed term completely serializable.
 4. We will try to implement definition-level controlling unfolding.
-This has a several advantages: the type checking order of bodies can be inferred from the annotations, and we can detect more cycles instead of reporting errors due to not being able to unfold unchecked function.
+This has several advantages: the type checking order of bodies can be inferred from the annotations, and we can detect more cycles instead of reporting errors due to not being able to unfold unchecked function.
 5. We wish to remove implicitness information from core terms, and keep them a feature related to function calls.